 You have spent the last several months developing your project.
 Of course, you want to make sure it is fresh in your mind.
 Just make sure you go over it a few times before the presentation.

-As you go through your research paper and project, try to come up with your own questions and suitable explanations.
+As you go through your research paper and final year projects, try to come up with your own questions and suitable explanations.
 Ask your friends to review your methodology to try to get a different perspective.

 Make sure you have all the prerequisite documents.
 Stuff like pen drive with you before entering the presentation hall.
 Know the rules to be followed while presenting and answering questions.